ideeli/rstatsd/README.md

 installation
 ------------
 It's not a gem yet.
-I suck.
 In the meantime, you can install rstatsd like this:

     gem install statsd-client
     git clone https://9minutesnooze@github.com/9minutesnooze/rstatsd.git